 Signs and Symptoms

 The typical signs of food poisoning are nausea, vomiting, abdominal cramping, diarrhea, head or muscle aches, and fever.
-Specific bacteria may cause these signs and symptoms:
+Specific bacteria may cause these additional signs and symptoms:

-- Salmonella spp., Shigella spp., and Campylobacter jejuni (C. jejuni): fever, chills, and bloody diarrhea
+- Salmonella spp., Shigella spp., and Campylobacter jejuni (C. jejuni).
+Fever, chills, and bloody diarrhea.

-- Escherichia coli (E. coli): hemorrhagic colitis (diarrhea with very little stool and large amounts of blood), occurring up to 3 days after eating contaminated food
+- Escherichia coli (E. coli).
+Hemorrhagic colitis (diarrhea with very little stool and large amounts of blood), occurring up to 3 days after eating contaminated food.

 Fish poisoning causes nausea, vomiting, diarrhea, abdominal pain, dizziness, and headache.
 Specific types of fish poisoning can cause other signs and symptoms, such as: